Enrolling in Medicare After Your Initial Enrollment Period Has Ended

 How to Complete Medicare Form CMS 40B (Updated)

-• EACH person enrolling in Medicare Part B needs to complete this form.
+EACH person enrolling in Medicare Part B needs to complete the form.

-• Regardless of how you submit, you must make note of when you want your Part B to start in the Remarks section of the online application or the paper form.
-For example, “I want my Part B to begin July 1st, 2024”
+Regardless of how you submit, you must make note of when you want your Part B to start at the bottom of the form.

-• On Form 40B, make sure to match up the dates you enter on #7C with the dates your employer enters in Section B of Form L564 (see that form below).
+On Form 40B, make sure to match up the dates you enter on Section 2, #3 with the dates your employer enters in Section B of Form L564 (see that form below).

 Request for Employment Information (Form L564) — your employer completes this